Tiffanyytz/MODEC/README.md

 5. Input data format and example code for joint representation subspace calculation

-   Use BRCA cohort for instance, the data preprocessing step is introduced in the application example using BRCA cohort.
+   Use BRCA cohort for instance, the data preprocessing step is introduced in the application example using BRCA cohort (https://github.com/Tiffanyytz/MODEC/blob/main/Data_preproccessing_step).
 First read in omics data as Data_brca1, Data_brca2, Data_brca3.
 After selecting the same samples in all the datasets, drop nan value, normalize datasets and prepare the datasets with columns as markers while rows corresponding to samples, we generate a list including these omics datasets as:

    Data_brca_list = [Data_brcam1, Data_brcam2, Data_brcam3]